 A Christian Teen’s Guide to Dating and Sex

-Take an in-depth look at how Christian teenagers should approach sex, romance, dating and marriage.
+Take an in-depth look at what the Bible says about sex, romance, dating and marriage.

 Dating and sex are some of the most common issues that Christian teenagers want to discuss with their youth leaders.

 If you’re a Christian teen, odds are you’ve wondered how dating and sex fit into God’s plan for your life - which is great!
 It's so important that we wrestle with topics like this, and make sure that we're honouring God with our whole lives.

 In this Christian Teen’s Guide to Dating and Sex, we’re going to take a look at what the Bible says about dating and sex, and answer a few of the most common questions about this topic that we've received here on Fervr.